cert-manager/website/content/en/docs/quick-start/index.md

 # Quick Start: Install cert-manager and get a TLS certificate from Let's Encrypt

+This tutorial will show you how to install, configure and manage cert-manager entirely from the `kubectl cert-manager` CLI.
+The CLI helps ensure that you are installing the latest stable version of cert-manager on a compatible Kubernetes cluster, and it helps ensure that you are configuring cert-manager according to best-practices set out by The cert-manager maintainers.

 ## Prerequisites

 You will need a Kubernetes cluster (>v1.16) which can be reached by a public IP address.